-Christmas day charity swimmers occasionally take chances beyond what is acceptably safe, finding themselves left without sufficient strength to climb out of the water due to the cold.

-Cold winter waters can cause "cold shock" and hypothermia can set in within a short period, especially if there is a high wind chill overwhelming the fittest of swimmers.
-If sea conditions deteriorate, then the charity swim should be postponed or cancelled.
-If you see a person in difficulties do not attempt a rescue for which you are not trained.
-Make use of any nearby public rescue equipment such as a ringbuoy and in the event of an emergency call the emergency services on 112.
-No alcohol should be taken before the swim and remember to Get in, Get out and warm up.
+Charity swimmers occasionally take chances beyond what is acceptably safe, finding themselves left without sufficient strength to climb out of the water due to the cold.
+Cold winter waters cause "cold shock" and hypothermia can set in within a short period, especially if there is a high wind chill overwhelming the fittest of swimmers.
+Immediately before the swim, people should throw cold water on themselves and always ease into water gradually, slowly introducing their body to the low temperatures.
+If you see a person in difficulty, do not attempt a rescue for which you are not trained.
+Make use of any nearby public rescue equipment such as a ringbuoy.